raheelwaqar/aws-certification-notes/devops-engineer-professional.md

     * Container image to use
     * Port to be opened & networking
     * Data volumes
+    * Memory and CPU required
+  * Task roles (If task cannot pull image from ECR or it cannot talk to S3 then because it's missing task role)
   * Either for ECS or Fargate
 * **Container Definitions**
   * Can mark container as *essential* - if that container fails or stops for any reason, all other containers that are part of the task are stopped